pghatani0811/Data-Science-Project-1/README.md

 ### Method IV: Regression Modeling

 Two regression algorithms are used to predict monthly rental amounts.

-1. Models Evaluated
+Model Evaluated
-2. Linear Regression
+1. Linear Regression
+2. Random Forest Regressor

-Used as a baseline model to understand linear relationships between features and rental amount.
+Used as a baseline model to understand linear regression relationships between features and rental amount.

 Random Forest Regressor